 ORCIDs are Open Researcher and Contributor Identifiers.
 They are provided to researchers as unique identifiers to distinguish their research from that of others who may have similar names.
 ORCID, Inc., is an international, not-for-profit organization that manages the registry of researchers who have claimed ORCIDs.
-For more about the organization, see the ORCID FAQ page.
+For more about the organization, see:

 If you do not already have an ORCID ID, you can claim one at https://orcid.org/register.
 Alternatively, you can claim an ORCID ID by going through MyWSU.
 Use your WSU email when you register, and set your privacy preferences using the options listed.
 Note that "public" is the default option for your profile, while "limited" allows you to exchange information with select organizations.

 No, you should have only one ORCID identifier.
 If you previously signed up for an ORCID ID at the request of a publisher or other institution, we’d encourage you to link that ID to WSU systems.
 The advantage of this institution linkage is that you can import citations from your ORCID account into WSU systems like the annual activity reporting system and save yourself time on re-entering information.

 If you already have an ORCID ID, see the following:

 If you have more than one ORCID ID, you'll want to remove your extra account(s).
 Sign into the ORCID account that you'd like to keep and navigate to "Account settings" at the top of the page.
 Scroll down to "Remove duplicate record" and enter the login information for the account that you'd like to remove.

 Log into your ORCID account and select "Account settings" at the top of the page.
 Scroll down to the "Trusted individuals" section.
 Here you can designate another person who can then edit your account.